Chapter 1 : The Unexpected Promotion

 “It’s all good Dom, I don’t like Albus.
 Or Ja- you know who.
 Not anymore.”
 Smiling, I turned to watch Tom’s queen behead one of Ray’s bishops.

 “Seriously, you need to cool down your cheeks, Soph.”
-Joel said, passing me his water bottle.
+Raymond said, passing me his water bottle.

 I pressed the cool bottle against my face.